Iveta26/tech241-aws/introToAws.md

 ### Creating AMI

 AMI - amazon machine image.
 Stores reference to the snapshot of the VM disk (maiking a copy of a VM).
+These are faster and cheaper to setup run than VMs.

 1. Have a VM we want to create AMI from
 2. Create AMI by Actions -> Image and templates -> Create image